Document Type and Release Option

 The earth is at risk for irreversible damage if the carbon footprint of humans is not drastically reduced immediately.
 Green Banking is one method to change the environmental impact of society and has proved to be socially responsible and economically enticing.

 Moore, Erin C., "The Dollar is Green, and American Banks Should Be Too; Clean Energy Finance and Its Circulation Through Green Banks" (2019).
-University Honors Program Theses.
+Honors College Theses.
 385.